 The canine point of view is presented as an alternative outlook on everyday action and creativity.
 EPIC-Tom explores the physical engagement of Tom, the canine collaborator, with a speculation on his euphoric, emotional connection to ball-chasing.
 The animation shows Tom’s realistically rendered physicality caught in mid-jump as he chases the ball.
 The generative animations and sound represent Tom’s canine desire and imagination in connection to his environment.
 The objective of the project is to depict the nonhumans’ subjective experience, thereby proposing an account of canine agency and mind.

-EPIC-Tom was created using motion capture, animation, sound recording and computer programming technologies.
+The animation was created using motion capture, animation, sound recording and computer programming technologies.
 Tom participated directly in the research and content creation of the work by determining the responses to the tasks at hand.
 While in the motion capture suite, Tom defined the specific action in relation to fun activities, such as ball chasing.
 Tom’s voice was recorded in a sound studio.
 These movements and vocalizations became the material used in the production stages of the project.
-During an installation of this project, custom software creates ever-changing visual combinations of the urban environment and a soundscape is generated from the recordings of Tom’s voice.

 Animations and rendering: Jay White

 Motion capture support: Richard Overington + Hyuma Frankowski

 Canine collaborator: Tom

 2014, with Simon Overstall and the Vancouver Experimental Theremin Orchestra, Aberthau Mansion, July 17.

 2014 with Simon Overstall, Interactive Futures 2014: More-Than-Human Worlds, Emily Carr University.
 Apr 24.